Corn nut: CornNuts

+In 1936, entrepreneur Olin Huntington first introduced the corn nut to the United States, producing them to be handed out at bars for free, but a recently introduced law in California banned the distribution of free food at watering holes.
+Subsequently, another man named Allan Holloway obtained the company and began selling the product at stores.
+He then trademarked the name Corn Nuts (sometimes written as "CornNuts") in the 1940s.

 Holloway later renamed his product CornNuts.
 After Holloway and his sons Maurice and Rich learned of a breed of corn grown in Cusco, Peru (often referred to as Cuzco corn) that grew large kernels (some said to have been bigger than a quarter), the company researched developing a hybrid of the Cusco corn that could be grown effectively in California.
 After a decade of research, the company introduced CornNuts made with the hybrid variety in 1964.
 CornNuts sold on the market today are no longer of the large Cusco corn size.

-The most popular brand, CornNuts was owned by Holloway's original family company until the company was purchased by Nabisco in 1998.
+The most popular brand, CornNuts, was owned by Holloway's original family company until the company was purchased by Nabisco in 1998.
 Cornnuts was a registered trademark of Kraft Foods.
 On February 11, 2021, Kraft sold the Planters and Corn Nuts brands to Hormel Foods.
-Corn Nuts are available in seven flavors: Original, Ranch, BBQ (barbecue-flavored), Chile Picante con Limon, Mexican Style Street Corn, Jalapeño Cheddar and Loaded Taco.
+Corn Nuts are available in nine flavors: Original, Ranch, BBQ (barbecue-flavored), Chile Picante con Limon, Mexican Style Street Corn, Jalapeño Cheddar, Kickin' Dill Pickle, Partially Popped Kickin' Cheddar, Partially Popped White Cheddar, and Loaded Taco.
+Many other companies offer an almost identical product but legally must call them Corn Nuts or Toasted Corn.